EtherDogs/HeritableWallet/README.md

 * If you don't need the contract anymore you can call ```destroy()``` method which will return all funds to the owner's address.

 * Finally and most importantly, a designated heir can claim his share in the inheritance once the owner hasn't checked in for the period of time set in the contract.
-Heirs should use ```requestInheritance()``` method for this.
+Heirs should use ```claimInheritance()``` method for this.
 If conditions apply a specific share of the funds will be transferred to the heir's address, also removing the heir from the list of heirs so that he can claim the inheritance only once.

 # Disclaimer #